 Necrotizing infections are life and limb-threatening infections that involve the skin, subcutaneous tissue, fascia, and muscle.
 They usually occur in the setting of skin trauma, surgical procedures, decubitus ulcers, and immune compromise.
 These deadly infections are caused by a mixture of aerobic and anaerobic bacteria in most cases.
 Commonly isolated bacteria include S. aureus, S. pyogenes (ie, “flesh-eating bacteria”), enterococci, and anaerobes such as Bacteroides and Clostridium perfringens (ie, “gas gangrene”).

 Ask about the time course and presence of systemic symptoms.
 Rapidly progressive infections with systemic symptoms require aggressive care in the ED.
-Patients should be asked about ...
+Patients ...